kristosh/Essentials-of-Machine-Learning/mathintro.md

 In this case, we create a ML algorithm that could automatically recognize that this is a review has a `negative` sentiment.
 We call this type of ML application: `sentiment analysis` or `sentiment recognition`.

 Other examples of tasks that concern ML are `object recognition`, `recommendation systems`, `text generation`, `voice detection`, `image generation`, `stock market prediction` etc. Some of the ML techniques require some expertise when collecting the data and some annotation of the data.
-For example when we collect object as images we can annotate the content of the images with what it can be found within these images, or we can have information about the houses and annotate them with the prices of the houses.
+For example when we collect object as images we can annotate the content of the images with what it can be found within these images (we can collect images that contain flowers and annotate them with the name of each flower).
 There are some cases, that is not possible to do that, or it is not necessary to annotate these data like when we mine text from the web.

-The ML systems are based on three key concepts which are the following: `data`, `the task` and finally the `the model`.
+The ML systems are based on three key ingredients which are the following: `data`, `the task` and finally the `the model`.

-> We could say that in ML we use of a `model` to extract interesting patterns from our `data` to perform a specific `task`.
+> We could say that in ML we use a `model` to extract interesting patterns from our `data` to perform a specific `task`.

-In the following section, we will talk about the first concept of ML that is the `data`.
+In the following section, we will mainly analyze the first concept of ML that is the `data`.

 ## From data to datasets, vectors and matrices